CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 It should allow changes to be made to the existing course pool where the users courses should be stored.
 These changes include removing a selected course from the course pool as well as updating it for possible changes.
 The selected course pool, is a pool of all courses that a user creates by adding courses from the pool of all available courses.
 The selected course pool will include all the courses that a user wants to use for their schedule.
 This feature will allow users to go back and edit/update their selected course pool if they made a mistake or wish to change it.

 ### Design

-For changing/swapping:
+1. For changing/swapping:
-*PUT method
+..* PUT method
-*parameter schedulePosition of type INT
+..* Parameter schedulePosition of type INT
-*the body would be the courseID of the course you are swapping in -> {"courseID": 20348}
+..* The body would be the courseID of the course you are swapping in -> {"courseID": 20348}
-*the status code would be "200 OK"
+..* The status code would be "200 OK"
-*there is no response necessary
+..* There is no response necessary
-*Possible errors: "400 Bad Request" if the position is invalid OR if the courseID is invalid OR if the courseID is the same as the course at the specified position
+..* Possible errors: "400 Bad Request" if the position is invalid OR if the courseID is invalid OR if the courseID is the same as the course at the specified position

-For removing:
+2. For removing:
-*DELETE method
+..* DELETE method
-*parameter schedulePosition of type INT
+..* Parameter schedulePosition of type INT
-*no body is necessary
+..* No body is necessary
-*the status code would be "200 OK"
+..* The status code would be "200 OK"
-*there is no response necessary
+..* There is no response necessary
-*Possible errors: "400 Bad Request" if the position is invalid
+..* Possible errors: "400 Bad Request" if the position is invalid

 ### QA
 -Updating a course requires you to pay attention at the course level when it comes to leveling down and course availability in general when it comes to finding a alternate course to replace the original course.
 You use this “update” only when you want to change or remove something from the schedule.